-As a cloud based software, Eiger can be accessed from any device that is able to utilize Google Chrome.
+As cloud-based software, Eiger can be accessed from any device that is able to utilize Google Chrome.
 However, this also means that there are very rare scenarios where Eiger can be impacted by certain hardware or software settings.
-One issue that can occur with Eiger is low Part View frame rate when zooming or rotating.
+One issue that can occur with Eiger is the low Part View frame rate when zooming or rotating.

 If you are experiencing any performance issues with Eiger, the steps below are typically enough to diagnose what the problem is.

 As with many cloud-based applications, a quick first step can be to determine whether or not your stored browser data is causing a problem.
 With Google Chrome, you can do this by selecting the "⋮" symbol in the upper right-hand corner of your browser and clicking New Incognito Window.
 From the new window, test Eiger for performance.

 If Eiger performance improves, you can clear your browsing data by following the steps listed in this Google Help Center article: https://support.google.com/accounts/answer/32050?co=GENIE.Platform%3DDesktop&hl=en